 Becoming a Leader and Helping Others

 Stephen’s bright future continued after he left the hospital.
 He gained new family supports and transitioned to an independent living home with other boys his age where he quickly took on a leadership role.
-He even began to teach his peers about brain science and emotion regulation – things he had learned about at our hospital.
+He even began to teach his peers about brain development and emotion regulation – things he had learned about at our hospital.
 He is doing remarkably well and all the staff at KVC Prairie Ridge Hospital are so proud of him and all he was able to accomplish.

 If you’re interested in working somewhere that encourages you to use creative, cutting-edge treatment to help children heal, KVC is the place for you!
 View open positions with KVC Hospitals at www.kvc.org/careers.